cbonello/flutter_app_intents/website/docs/intent-donation.md

 }
 ```

-## How Intent Donation Improves Siri
+## How Intent Donation Improves Siri (iOS)

-When you consistently donate intents:
+When you consistently donate intents on iOS:

 1. **Proactive Suggestions**: Siri learns when users typically perform actions and suggests them at relevant times
 2. **Shortcuts Discovery**: Donated intents appear more prominently in the Shortcuts app
 3. **Spotlight Integration**: Actions become searchable in Spotlight
 4. **Contextual Awareness**: Siri learns patterns based on time, location, and usage frequency

+> **Note:** These benefits are iOS-specific.
+On Android, while donations are safely ignored, app actions are still fully functional through Google Assistant.

 ## Example: Navigation Intent